Declaring War On Riders Who Cause Trail Closures…

 What Snowmobilers Can Do

 How do we declare war on trespassers?
 By always ensuring that we stay on trail ourselves and making sure our families and friends do too.
 By calling out anyone in our group who doesn’t.
 And by refusing to ride with anyone who’s a habitual offender.
+Do our part to make trespassing off the marked trail socially unacceptable in the snowmobiling community.
+Follow the OFSC Code of Conduct for Trail Riders.

 We can also take photos of identified disrespecters, posting them online and emailing them to the local club.
 Or take exception to anyone posting text or photos online depicting trespass behaviour.
 And yes, even by issuing the challenge when necessary to “Stay on trail or stay home.”